erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

     * Then the threading library will reissue the signal for entire process again.
 The OS will find the other threads in the process and all of the masks associated with the KLTs will be disabled via system call.
     * When any of the ULT re-enable the mask, the threading lib will make a system call, and tell the kernel level thread to enable the particular signal mask.

-* Optimize for the common cases:
+* The algorithm above is optimized for the common cases, because:
     * Signals occur much less frequently than does the need to update the signal mask.
     * Updates of the signal mask are cheap.
 They occur at the user level and avoid system calls.
     * Signal handling becomes more expensive - as system calls may be needed to correct discrepancies - but they occur less frequently so the added cost is acceptable.